kuitos/axios-extensions/README.md

 });

 http.get('/users'); // make real http request
-http.get('/users'); // use the response with the previous request from cache, without real http request http.get('/users', { cache: false }); // disable cache manually and the the real http request invoked
+http.get('/users'); // use the response from the cache of previous request, without real http request made http.get('/users', { cache: false }); // disable cache manually and the the real http request invoked

 ```